 To make sure your Office Watch newsletters don’t end up in your Junk Email folder you need to set us up as a ‘Safe Sender’.
-Here’s how to do that.
+Here’s how to do that in Outlook.

-Setup the ‘on behalf of’ address ‘[email protected]’ as the ‘Safe Sender’.
+Setup the address [email protected] as the ‘Safe Sender’.

 To make it easier for our readers we have the one ‘From’ address for all the email newsletters.

 To do this in Outlook 2003 and 2007 go to Actions | Junk E-mail | Junk E-mail Options | Safe Senders then ‘Add’.
 Type in the From address exactly as shown.

 In Outlook 365 right-click on a message and choose Junk.

 ‘Never Block Sender’s Domain’ will allow messages from any address using that domain.
 In our case, that means Outlook will allow the email newsletter, order confirmations or other email exchanges with us.

 Add to Contacts list